 Strong colors were popular because they were rare and therefore used to symbolize status.

 Chemist Mads Christian Christensen and conservator Line Bregnhøi from the National Museum in Copenhagen and examined a piece of wood from a church built in Hørning in Denmark around 1060.
-After so many years, the colors were not visible with the naked eye, and therefore chemical analyzes were required to recreate them.
+After so many years, the colors were not visible to the naked eye, and therefore chemical analyzes were required to recreate them.

 Red And Yellow Were A Viking Symbol Of Status And Wealth